Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Domain Adaptation via Graph Embedding

 \subsection{DAGE-LDA}

 The DAGE criterion in~\cref{eq:dage_criterion} is a generic criterion which can lead to a multitude of Domain Adaptation solutions.
 Constructing the two graphs $G$ and $G_p$ in different ways gives rise to different properties to be optimised in the subspace $\mathbb{R}^d$.
-A simple instantiation of DAGE inspired by Linear Discriminant Analysis is obtained by using an intrinsic graph structure connecting the samples belonging to the same class:
+A simple instantiation of DAGE inspired by Linear Discriminant Analysis is obtained by using an intrinsic graph structure that connects samples of the same class:

 where $\ell_i$ and $\ell_j$ are the labels associated with the $i$-th and $j$-th samples, respectively.
-The corresponding penalty graph structure connects samples belonging to different classes:
+The corresponding penalty graph structure connects samples of different classes:

-Despite the simplicity of the above-described DAGE instantiation, the resulting method performs on par with state-of-the-art Domain Adaptation methods, as will be shown in Section \ref{sec:experiments}.
+Despite the simplicity of the above-described DAGE instantiation, the method produces state-of-the-art results as will be shown in Section \ref{sec:experiments}.